bandgeek555b/Asymptotic_Jenkins_Analysis/README.md

-# This is the project's README file.
-#
+# Asymptotic Analysis of SDOF Oscillator with Jenkins Nonlinearity

-# This project is about building code to develop the asymptotic
-# mathematical model of a SDOF oscillator with a Jenkins nonlinearity.
+## This project is about building code to develop/implement the asymptotic mathematical model of a SDOF oscillator with a Jenkins nonlinearity.